Whakamana te Waituna workstreams

 Awareness and Engagement

-Working together to put in place various methods on private and public land that will reduce nutrients and sediment entering waterways while maintaining economically viable businesses, for example the use of sediment traps.
+Working together to put in place various methods on private and public land that will reduce nutrients and sediment entering waterways, while maintaining economically viable businesses.
+Current projects include:

 Biodiversity and Pest Management

-This involves coordinating existing work and identifying new opportunities to increase biodiversity.
+Coordinating existing work and identifying new opportunities to increase biodiversity.
 Towards the end of 2019, the Whakamana te Waituna Trust partners consulted with the community on options for enhancing biodiversity across the Waituna Catchment, and for improving the ecological diversity and water quality in Waituna Creek.
-Three workshops were held at the Oteramika Hall.
-An online survey was also run at the same time.
-While attendance at workshops was low, a lot of valuable feedback was obtained as the small group size encouraged people to have their say.
+Three workshops were held at the Oteramika Hall and an online survey was run at the same time.

-The conversations at each workshop covered a variety of biodiversity related issues for Waituna.
 In terms of priorities, a recurring theme was the importance of water quality, followed by more control of predators, pests and weeds.
 The feedback from these meetings and the online survey were developed into a more specific work plan.

 Lagoon Health and Hydrology